 Italian sausage makes a difference in this recipe!
 We use a combination of spicy and sweet, but it you only have one, choose sweet Italian sausage.
 If you don't have access to spicy ground pork or Italian sausage, mix in a half teaspoon each of fennel seeds, Italian seasoning, and hot sauce into regular ground pork.

 - 1 cup of finely chopped onion

-- 1/2 cup of finely chopped scallions (can substitute onion)
+- 1/2 cup of finely chopped green onion, including the green onion greens

 - 2 teaspoon salt (use 1 1/2 teaspoons if using Italian sausage)